They have the appropriate education and understand the business.

 “Selling yourself and building long-lasting relationships have been the keys to success,” Jeff said.
 “The skills that I learned from other industries definitely translate to working with our financial services clients.”

-For advisors who bring family members on board before they’ve gained much experience elsewhere, aptitude and personality tests like ProScan, Kolbe, DISC and Myers Briggs can give both parties an objective evaluation of whether certain roles in the practice are a right fit.
-For example, the advisor may excel at technical skills such as portfolio modeling, while the family member’s abilities lean more toward marketing.
+For financial professionals who bring family members on board before they’ve gained much experience elsewhere, aptitude and personality tests like ProScan, Kolbe, DISC and Myers Briggs can give both parties an objective evaluation of whether certain roles in the practice are a right fit.
+For example, the financial professional may excel at technical skills such as portfolio modeling, while the family member’s abilities lean more toward marketing.
 That combination can work well to grow a practice, provided each person understands and values the other’s role.